-- 1. Promotion and Call for Proposals.
+Promotion and Call for Proposals.
 A series of Awareness/Information Meetings to be conducted in the four coffee and two cocoa provinces, coordinated by the respective PMUs and with the assistance of CIC and CB.
 These meeting will convey the overall objective of PPAP and explain the criteria for partnerships and participation.
-Newspaper advertisements will provide clear deadline to potential beneficiaries for their proposals to be submitted and the expected decision dates.
-The outline for a 3-4 page proposal are provided in Appendix 2 and the scoring values for partnerships given in Appendix 3.
-Applications can be submitted to provincial offices of CIC, or directly to the CIC head offices. - 2.
-Registration & Eligibility Screening.
-The application will be immediately registered by the PMU into the electronic Record of Applications Received.
-The PMU will then promptly review proposals for completeness and accuracy and verify that they comply with the established Eligibility Criteria. - 3.
-PMU Partnership Subproject Application Review and Ranking.
-The 3-4 page proposals for projects are then screened by the PMU using the scoring sheet (Appendix 3) and those that are top ranked (Minimum Score accepted 70%) by the PMU using this pre-determined scoring system are then promptly returned to the Applicant for further preparation.
+Newspaper advertisements will provide a clear deadline to potential beneficiaries for their proposals to be submitted.
+The outline for a 4-6 page proposal is provided in Appendix 2 and the scoring values for partnerships given in Appendix 3.
+Applications can be submitted to provincial offices of the CIC or directly to the CIC head office, or as an email attachment to ppap@goroka.cic.org.pg or ppap@c2@goroka.cic.org.pg